akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 **source**: the first operand of the operation.
 It requires at least either a value or a field and additional items.
 For instance, you can have:

-- value: a constant numeric value, e.g: 3.14 (required)
+- value: a constant numeric value - decimal separator: dot, no thousands separator, e.g: ``1515.14`` (required)

 OR: